 CALL FOR ENTRIES

-For Issue 5 of Ink & Letters, we invite artists and writers to engage with the theme “In Black & White.”
-The submission deadline for this issue is Friday, February 10; see below for guidelines.
-We welcome approaches to the theme as broad and varied as possible from a range of contributors as diverse as possible.
-And as you might have guessed by now, the issue will be printed in black and white.
+The submission deadline for this issue is Friday, May 25; see below for guidelines.
+We welcome approaches to the theme as broad and varied as possible from a diverse range of contributors.

 —Brent Newsom, Letters Editor